Scalingo/documentation/_posts/platform/app/2000-01-01-sticky-sessions.md

 ### Sticky Session Cookie

 Any request done to the application having **Sticky Sessions** enabled, will receive a `sc-sticky-session` cookie in the request response.
-This cookie should be sent back, the default behavior of most web clients, to ensure the end-user gets to the same container.
+This cookie has a 24 hours duration.
+At each client's request, a new sticky session cookie is returned, with a duration of 24 hours.

 ```console
 └> curl my-app.scalingo.io -I